Click for Dog Grooming Equipment & Supplies (Affiliate Link)

-The Pomeranian, often known as a Pom, is a small breed of dog with a thick, fluffy coat and a long, narrow face that resembles a fox.
+The Pomeranian, often referred to as a Pom, is a small breed of dog with a thick, fluffy coat and a long, narrow face that resembles a fox.

-Regular Pom grooming is essential.
+A regular grooming routine is essential for longer haired dogs, no less so for Pomeranian.
 Not only does it ensure that your pet remains in good health, but it also helps you form a deeper emotional bond with him.

 Caring for the Pomeranian Coat